-If you enjoy traveling, nothing else beats the prospect of heading to your ideal destinations inexpensively (or better still free).
+If you enjoy traveling, nothing else beats the prospect of heading to your ideal destination inexpensively (or better yet, for free).

 Some of the top credit cards also provide special travel perks, like travel insurance, free check-in of your luggage, access to VIP airport lounges or hotel room upgrades.

 Due to the great number of credit card issuers and their frequently changing travel card promotions, it is not easy for consumers to pinpoint the exact card that serves individuals well.

 To get you through this maze, I have compiled some of the best travel credit cards here – measured by the attractiveness of individual rewards.